 What to expect onboard

-The key to a successful passage is teamwork.
-Remember that we´ll be sharing a small room for days and we all need to be (more) flexible than usual.
+So, there are a lot of teamworkskills to be practiced.
+Indeed, the key to a successful passage is the notion that sharing a small space for days requires everyone to join efforts and be (more) flexible than usual.

-When you sleep, most all your stuff will be stored outside of your sea bag in the storage locker, as there is no storage for a seabag on the floor or in the vee-berth.
-Keep this in mind when packing.
+Below decks expect to get your own single bunk.
+This is a place that you get not to share!
+However, keep in mind when packing, that when you sleep, most all your stuff will be stored outside of your sea bag in the storage locker.
+There is no storage for a seabag on the floor or in the vee-berth.
+Don’t forget.